microsoft/vscode-docs/docs/sourcecontrol/faq.md

 ### Why is VS Code telling me that the git repository is potentially unsafe?

-VS Code uses `git.exe` for executing git operations.
-Starting with Git [2.35.2](https://github.blog/2022-04-18-highlights-from-git-2-36/#stricter-repository-ownership-checks), users are prevented from running git operations in a repository that is owned by a user other than the current user as the repository is deemed as potentially unsafe.
+VS Code uses `git.exe` for executing all git operations.
+Starting with Git [2.35.2](https://github.blog/2022-04-18-highlights-from-git-2-36/#stricter-repository-ownership-checks), users are prevented from running git operations in a repository that is in a folder that owned by a user other than the current user as the repository is deemed to be potentially unsafe.

-If you try to open such a repository, VS Code will show a welcome view in the Source Control view as well as a notification.
+If you try to open such a repository, VS Code will show a welcome view in the Source Control view as well as an error notification.
 Both the welcome view, and the notification contain the **Manage Unsafe Repositories** command that enables user to review the list of potentially unsafe repositories, mark them as safe, and open them.
 The **Manage Unsafe Repositories** command is also available in the command palette.
+Marking a repository as safe will add the repository location to the `safe.directory` [git configuration](https://git-scm.com/docs/git-config#Documentation/git-config.txt-safedirectory).

 ### Can I use SSH Git authentication with VS Code?